Set up managed end user devices to automatically connect to GovWifi

 Provide support for GovWifi

-As a technical team, you must provide technical support to users of the devices you manage, even if they are in a different building.
+You must provide technical support to users of the devices you manage, even if they are in a different building.
 You should provide a ‘best effort’ support service for unmanaged devices trying to connect to your wifi infrastructure.

 Published: 13 December 2016